 You can configure alert settings that monitor when a specific metric deviates from normal trends observed by the system.
-When the conditions configured by the alert settings are met, the ExtraHop system generates a trend alert, which you can view in the Alert History.
+When the conditions configured by the alert settings are met, the ExtraHop system generates a trend alert, which you can view on the Alerts page.

 Trend alerts are useful for monitoring metric trends such as unusually high round-trip times or storage servers experiencing abnormally low traffic, which might indicate a failed backup.
 For example, you can configure trend alert settings that generate alerts when a spike (75th percentile) in HTTP web server processing time lasts longer than 10 minutes, and where the metric value of the processing time is 100% higher than the trend.

 Before configuring alert settings, determine which metric you want to monitor and the conditions the metric must meet for the ExtraHop system to generate a trend alert.

 - Log into the Web UI on the ExtraHop Discover or Command appliance.